-For convenient ventilation and insect control when parked, a rear door insect screen is available.
+A rear door insect screen is available for most TMC Camper-van models.
 The screen is held in place with twist fasteners, hooks, or other devices and has a center opening, which is usually held together with magnets.

 The screen can be left in place with the back doors closed or can be easily rolled-up or removed and stowed when not needed.